 Community partner: UNC Center for Latino Health

-Veronica Correa is a senior from Ann Arbor, Michigan, majoring in environmental science with a minor in media and journalism.
-She has been involved as a volunteer for the UNC Center for Latino Health (CELAH) since the summer of 2018.
+Veronica Correa was a fellow as a senior environmental science major with a minor in media and journalism from Ann Arbor, Michigan.
+She had volunteered for the UNC Center for Latino Health since the summer of 2018.
 CELAH’s mission is to provide culturally relevant and high-quality medical care for Spanish-speaking patients from throughout North Carolina.
-Through her volunteer position, Correa has helped translate for patients during the check-in and check-out process at UNC Health Care.
-In collaboration with CELAH’s director, Claudia Rojas, she aims to develop Salud, a comprehensive online platform with Spanish-language resources for medical needs.
+Through her volunteer position, Correa helped translate for patients during the check-in and check-out process at UNC Health Care.
+In collaboration with CELAH’s director, Claudia Rojas, Correa developed Salud, a comprehensive online platform with Spanish-language resources for medical needs.